Ludwig von Falkenhausen: Before World War I

 Falkenhausen was born in Guben.
 His parents were the Prussian Lieutenant-General D. Alexander von Falkenhausen (1821–1889) and his wife Catherine née Rouanet (1825–1907).
 Falkenhausen first attended a private school in Berlin and then, from May 1856, was a Cadet in Potsdam at the age of 11.
 In 1859, he moved to the main military academy in Berlin.

-In May 1862, he was attached to the 1st Foot Guards.
+On 6 May 1862, he was transferred to the 1st Foot Guards as a 2nd Lieutenant.
 Later, he was regimental adjutant of the combined Guards Reserve Infantry Regiment.
 At this position, Falkenhausen participated in both Second Schleswig War and 1866 campaign with the main army.
 Between October 1868 and May 1869, he served with the Guards Field Artillery as regimental adjutant.

 In the Franco-Prussian War (1870–71), he participated in the battles of Gravelotte-St.Privat, Beaumont & Sedan and at the Siege of Paris.
 At the end of 1870, he was released from the position as regimental adjutant, and, from July 1871, he served as adjutant of the 28th Division in Karlsruhe.

 In subsequent years, he was transferred several times: from the 40th Fusiliers to the Army General Staff, then to the General Staff of the 16th Division in Trier and the General Staff of the VIII Army Corps (Koblenz).
 In 1885, he was transferred as commander of the First Battalion (Cologne) in the 65th Infantry.

 In March 1887, Falkenhausen was Chief of Staff of the Guards Corps (Berlin).
 In June 1890, he commanded the Queen Augusta Garde-Grenadier Regiment Nr 4 (Koblenz).
 Two years later, he led the 29th Infantry Brigade (Cologne) and 1893 was chief quartermaster of the Chief of General Staff of the Army.
 Between 1893 and 1895, he was also a member of the Study Commission of the Military Academy.

 After working at the War Department, in January 1895 he became director of the General War Department in the Ministry of War.
 In February 1895, he was appointed representative in the Bundesrat.

 In January 1897, he became commander of the 2nd Guards Infantry Division (Berlin), and then, in 1899, he became the commanding general of the XIII (Royal Württemberg) Corps.
 In March 1902, he retired but kept busy with military science studies.